x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/data-loss-prevention/data-loss-prevention.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 7c8ed3c1-ca91-4d9b-b16b-0a2b8ac89730
-description: "Summary: Learn about DLP policies in on-premises Exchange Server 2016 and 2019, including what they contain and how to test them."
+description: "Summary: Learn about DLP policies in on-premises Exchange Server 2016 and Exchange Server 2019, including what they contain and how to test them."
 ---

 # Data loss prevention in Exchange Server